RyanSnodgrass/personal-rails-template/README.md

 The Unofficial MH Rails Template
 ===

-This is the starting point of your rails application.
+This is the starting point of your Rails application.
 Use [Rails Application Templates](https://guides.rubyonrails.org/rails_application_templates.html) to kickstart your app with the most common elements of a Mutually Human Rails app.
 After boot, it should not be necessary to run any other configuration or setup for the gems included here.

 The commands that were run and the gems included were guided by these priorities: